-We are substituting the term "filing" for "form" in the definition of Interactive under Regulation S-T to specify that when a hardship exemption is received the document required to set forth a related legend must appear where the Interactive Data File exhibit otherwise would have appeared.
+We are substituting the term "filing" for "form" in the definition of Interactive Data File in Rule 11 of Regulation S-T and in some instances within Rule 405 of Regulation S-T because the term "filing" better describes the range of documents subject to XBRL requirements.
+Also, we are altering proposed Rules 201(c)(1) and 202(c)(2) under Regulation S-T to specify that when a hardship exemption is received the document required to set forth a related legend must appear where the Interactive Data File exhibit otherwise would have appeared.